Poombuhar

 Poompuhar is a town in the Mayiladuthurai district in the southern Indian state of Tamil Nadu.
 The town, also known as Puhar, is referred to as Kaveri Poompattinam in ancient Tamil literature.
 It was once a flourishing ancient port city known as Kaveri poompattinam and Kaveripattanam (not to be confused with modern Kaveripattinam), which for a while served as the capital of the early Chola kings in Tamilakam, connecting South India with regions like Southeast Asia, the Roman Empire, and Greece.
+Kaveripattinam also served as a capital of the Kalabhra dynasty in the 5th century CE.

-Poompuhar is located near the end point of the Kaveri river, aside the sea coast.
+Poompuhar is located near the mouth of the Kaveri river, aside the Bay of Bengal coast.
 It is mentioned in the Periplus of the Erythraean Sea.
 It is now established by marine archeological research conducted by the National institute of marine archeology, Goa that much of the town was washed away by progressive erosion and floods.
 Submerged wharves and several meter lengths of pier walls have excavated in recent times have corroborated the literary references to Poompugar.
 It was rebuilt several times after that.
 Ancient Pottery dating back to the 4th century BCE have been discovered off shore by marine archeologists east of this town.

 History

 Poompuhar is extensively mentioned in Sangam literature(circa 300 BCE to 300 CE), a collection of Tamil poetic works.
 Texts like Silappathikaram and Manimekalai provide vivid descriptions of the city's grandeur, its bustling markets, and its cultural life.
 The Silappathikaram, written by Ilango Adigal, describes Poompuhar as a city of immense wealth and beauty, with well-planned streets, temples, and a thriving harbor.

 A Purananuru poem (poem 30) says that big ships entered the port of Puhar without slacking sail, and poured out onto the beach precious merchandise brought from overseas.
 In the extensive markets of Puhar there were many tall mansions surrounded by platforms reached by high ladders.
 These mansions had many apartments and were provided with doorways, great and small, and with wide hallways and corridors (Pattinappaalai – II –142-158).
 In all parts of the town there were flags flying of various kinds and shapes.

 Pattinappaalai, a poem that describes the ancient Puhar very vividly, was written by the poet Kadiyalur Uruthirangannanaar is part of the Ten Idylls anthology and was sung in praise of Karikala Chola, a second-century Chola king.
+The poem also said Karikala chola has no enemies that he left his capital puhar with sword and proceeded his rule north up to Himalayas.

+King Kanthan, one of the Kings of the First Order, is also claimed to have created the township of Kaveripoompattinam.

 Located at the mouth of the Kaveri River, Poompuhar served as a major port city at the Chola era, with archaeological excavations revealing submerged wharves and pier walls that confirm its historical significance.

 Poompuhar was a thriving center of trade, with merchandise arriving from overseas, supported by tall mansions and warehouses that underscored its commercial prosperity.